 Dentist (medium rare)

-An ode to my favorite character, Orin Scrivello D.D.S (Doctor, sorry...Doctor) He was a psychopath so yes, they guy looked like plant food to me too.
-I figured the best way to serve him up was medium rare with a French Bordelaise Sauce and together with the Mean Green Salad and Sangria pairs nicely.
+An ode to my favorite character, Orin Scrivello D.D.S (Doctor, sorry...Doctor) He was a psychopath so yes, the guy looked like plant food to me.
+I figured the best way to serve him up was medium rare with a French Bordelaise Sauce.
+Paired with the vibrant Mean Green Salad and a refreshing glass of Sangria, it makes for a truly unforgettable meal.
 Recipe can be found at thespruceeats.com

 The Audrey II